openharmony/docs/en/readme/telephony.md

 The Telephony subsystem consists of the following modules:

--   Telephony core service: initializes the RIL Manager, SIM card module, and network search module, and provides access to the RIL Adapter service.
+-   Telephony core service: initializes the RIL Manager, SIM card module, and network search module.
--   RIL Adapter module: provides functions such as vendor library loading, service interface implementation, and event scheduling and management.
 -   Call Manager module: manages three types of calls – circuit switched \(CS\), IP multimedia subsystem \(IMS\), and over the top \(OTT\) calls.
 It is responsible for applying for the audio and video resources required for a call and resolving conflicts in a multi-channel call.
 -   Cellular call module: implements basic calls over carrier networks.
--   Cellular data module: provides functions such as cellular data activation, cellular data fault detection and rectification, and cellular data status management.
 -   SMS & MMS module: provides the capabilities of sending and receiving short message service \(SMS\) messages and encoding and decoding multimedia messaging service \(MMS\) messages.
 -   State registry module: provides APIs to register and deregister an observer that listens for various callback events of the telephony subsystem.